ThesisOrganization/prototype_simulation/utils/partop/README.md

 ## DONE LAST PUSHS
 15/10\
--added disk fields to CENTRAL:type of connected Disk, {Disk service time telemetry, transition, command (0.00), batch}\
+-added disk fields to CENTRAL:type of connected Disk, {Disk service time telemetry, transition, command (0.00), batch}.\\
--modified aggregation rates as a set instead of a single element(from transition only to all 4 types)
+-modified aggregation rates as a set instead of a single element(from transition only to all 4 types).\

-##TODO
+16/10\
-Modify probability of command generation from node type specific to node, put into info instead of general.
+-Removed line 9 containing probabilities for node types, moved it to each node.
+Instead of topology->probNodeCommandArray[type], topology->topArray[id node]->probCommandResponse.\